codeborne/play-web/README.md

 Administration
 --------------

-Your project must use play's default secure module.
+Your project must use module play-secure (see https://repo.codeborne.com/play-secure/)

 Make sure your Secure.check implementation will check for profile 'cms' in order to give some users cms editing permissions.